 Have you ever listened to someone deliver a speech and, although they were quite affable, wondered, "What in the world are they even talking about?"
 It might've felt disjointed or like they were moving all over the map.
 The problem there is that they probably weren't super clear themselves about the message they wanted to deliver.
 So, the first step for writing a motivational speech is to have a clear and concise message.

 You might compare it to the thesis statement of an essay.
 It's one sentence that defines the entirety of everything else that's to come.
-If you can focus on that one, central focus, then you can direct every ensuing point back to that main motivational idea.
+If you can focus on that one, central theme, you can direct every ensuing point back to that main motivational idea.

 If you consider some of the most famous motivational speakers in the world, you'll note that every one of their speeches has one central theme.
 They don't speak on multiple topics within singular speeches; they focus on one powerfully potent thought.
 Tony Robbins has been transforming lives for years.
-Look at his catalog of videos on his site.
-It's one singular message per video and each one is absolutely compelling.
+Look at his catalog of videos to see how he uses one compelling message per video.

-To help with this, check out How to Write a Hook.
-It'll reemphasize the power of the hook and help you draft your own.
+To help with this, check out how to write a hook.
+It'll reemphasize the power of the hook and helps you draft your own.

-There are a few ways to really connect with your audience.
+There are a few ways to connect with your audience.
 The first is eye contact.
-As you move around the room, it's so important to continually scan the crowd and make the audience feel as though you're speaking to them directly.
+As you move around the room, it's important to continually scan the crowd and make the audience feel like you're speaking to them directly.

-As you scan the crowd, share a personal narrative or two.
-Think of it like a conversation between friends.
+Once you make that connection, share a personal narrative or two.
+Think of it as a conversation between friends.
 We're all interrelational on one level or another.
-Sharing a personal narrative will help you forge that connection in a way that straightforward facts and figures cannot.
+Sharing a personal narrative helps you forge that connection in a way straightforward facts and figures cannot.

 If you consider the word "motivate," it implies action of some sort.
 This means your motivational speech can't be self-focused.
 Rather, you have to be the driving force that motivates the audience to some sort of action.
 Consider your speech as a two-way street.
 Ask rhetorical questions when possible.

-Like the hook, the manner in which you close is also important.
-We humans are so fickle and distracted, it's very possible your audience will walk out of the room and forget everything you just said.
+Like the hook, how you close is also important.
+Humans are so fickle and distracted; it's possible your audience will walk out of the room and forget everything you just said.

-If you look at one of his videos on the truth behind miracles, you'll note he ends with both a call to action ("take my online seminar") and a resonating truth ("I am light").
+As you watch Job's speech, you'll note he ends with a call to action, "Stay Hungry.
+Stay Foolish".
 Those final words will stick with people and likely propel them toward some sort of action.

-For more on how to structure your speech, consider emulating our outline below.
-Use it as a template to gather your own thoughts and make major waves in society today.
+For more on how to structure your speech, consider emulating the outline below.
+Use it as a template to help you gather your thoughts and make major waves.

-To help you stay on track, take a gander at these Keyword Outline Examples.
+To help you stay on track, take a look at these quick keyword outline examples.
 A keyword outline will be your best friend when you're up there on the stage.
-It's a reassuring little piece of paper that lets you know you are, indeed, being the light.
+It's a reassuring little piece of paper that lets you know you are, indeed, motivating the crowd.